-That said, when it came time to buy my first pistol it was going to be a 1911.
-I only owned two guns: a single shot Winchester 12 gauge and a .22 rifle.
+That said, when it came time to buy my first handgun it was going to be a 1911.
+I only owned two guns: A single shot Winchester 12 gauge and a .22 rifle.
 Yet here I was, standing at the gun counter at my local Gander Mountain staring at an entire section of display case filled with 1911s.
-Luckily, given my limited firearms knowledge at the time, there was only one manufacturer I recognized.
-So, I went home with a shiny new Remington Model 1911 R1.
+Luckily, given my limited firearms knowledge at the time, there was only one manufacturer this first-time buyer recognized.
+So, I went home with a shiny new semi-automatic Remington Model 1911 R1.

 Now at that time I hadn’t yet joined the People of the Gun and had yet to discover TTAG on the interwebs.
 I was blissfully unaware of the quality problems plaguing Big Green.
 Quality problems which, sadly, take the R1 from being an excellent budget 1911 into strictly “meh” territory.

 New from the dealer, the R1 comes with two Remington magazines, a barrel bushing wrench, and two sets of grip scales: standard wood grips and red/black G10 with a Remington “R” logo medallion inset.
 The G10 grips are definitely head-and-shoulders above the wood scales as far as feel in the hand, but they’re also the first place I noticed quality problems with the gun.
 I took the photo at the top from my R1’s good side, the other medallion having fallen out within two hours of taking it home.